LujanSolo/horiseon-refactor-new/README.md

 Developer discovery: Any 'alt-text' may be added to a style.css by using 'content' in the selector's brackets.
 For example:

+Note: Due to uploading errors on prior repo for this project, a screenshot of prior commits has been added to this project's new repository (./assets/images/LujanSolo github commit record.png) for work tracking purposes.

 ```
 .example {
   height: xx;